tushartushar/taksidiotis/guide.md

 * Cap Cap is a coffee shop, bistro, tea room or more simple the sweetest fairytale shop.
 Every few months Cap Cap changes its theme and is redecorated and has a brand new menu inspired by books, movies and TV series such as Game of Thrones, Harry Potter, Alice in Wonderland etc. One of the most beautiful places in Athens and with really delicious options too.
 Currently there are two shops, one located in Aigaleo and one located in Elliniko within walking distance from those metro stations.

+* Mind The Cup - Far from the madding crowds in residential Peristeri, Mind the Cup is a friendly establishment where you can have high-grade coffee in a beautiful space adorned with a mix of concrete and wood.

 ## History

 * One of the Seven Wonders of the Ancient World, the Colossus of Rhodes was a statue of the Greek titan-god of the sun Helios, erected in the city of Rhodes, on the Greek island of the same name, by Chares of Lindos in 280 BC.
-More info here: https://en.wikipedia.org/wiki/Colossus_of_Rhodes
+More info here: [Click to see more](https://en.wikipedia.org/wiki/Palace_of_the_Grand_Master_of_the_Knights_of_Rhodes)

 * Democracy was inherited to the world by ancient Greece and especially Athens where it was developed around the fifth century BC.
 The longest-lasting democratic leader was Pericles. [click to see more details](https://en.wikipedia.org/wiki/Athenian_democracy)